jliphard/rosetta/README.md

 **Important**

-Since you will be using the USB to connect to the Raven, you will need to double-press the RST button to get the 1310 back into bootloader mode to flash it via the Arduino IDE.
+Since you will be programming the USB to connect to the Raven, you will need to double-press the RST button on the 1310 to get it back into bootloader mode to flash it via the Arduino IDE.

 **Important**